abbotto/rectangular/README.md

 ---

 ## Introduction
-Rectangular is a sweet build kit for AngularJS apps that are designed to be:
+Rectangular is built on the principles of:
-- Scalable
+- Scalability
-- Testable
+- Testability
-- Organized
+- Organization
-- Responsive
+- Responsiveness
-- Modular
+- Modularity

 ---